 In this article, we will take a closer look at worm drive saws vs sidewinder saws.
 This includes how they differ from each other and why either type might be more suitable for a given task.

 Worm Drive Saw vs Sidewinder Saw

-Worm drive saws have gears set at 90-degree angles that drive the blade.
-Sidewinder saws have a direct drive system that produces greater RPM, but less torque.
+Worm drive saws have gears set at a 90-degree angle that drive the blade.
+Sidewinder saws have a direct drive system that provides greater RPM, but less torque.
 Worm drive saws have higher torque but less RPM.
-Worm drive saws are heavier and more expensive to buy.
+Worm drive saws are also heavier and more expensive.